Updated May 2026

 If you choose to play the 18-hole course, expect the wooded areas to offer a bit of a challenge.
 The course is a mix of open fields and covered trails.
 All 18 holes are a par 3.
 Are you ready for a game?

-The family-friendly urban park welcomes musicians after dark on Friday nights, and they host other events like movie nights on occasion.
+The family-friendly urban park welcomes musicians after dark on Friday nights and hosts other events, such as movie nights on occasion.
 Come early to grab a table.
 I recommend purchasing a snack or a beer at the permanent food stand or ordering from the menu of a food truck.

 Visitors to The Greenway who craft a craft cocktail can stop inside